About Us

 Driving

-Garage Parking is available at the North Station Garage on Nashua Street and the Alcott on
+Garage Parking is available at the North Station Garage on Nashua Street and the Alcott on Lomasney Way, the Museum is within sight of both garages.

-Lot parking is available on Merrimac Street, from the lots follow Merrimac away from Government Center then continue straight onto Lomasney Way
+Lot parking is available on Merrimac Street, from the lots follow Merrimac away from Government Center then continue straight onto Lomasney Way.

 Where exactly is the West End?